How to Grow, Care and Propagate Traveller's Palm (Ravenala madagascariensis)

 Brown lleaves in Traveller's Palm are caused by three possible reasons.
 One reason is soggy soil (too wet soil).
 Ascertain that the pot has a drainage hole and the soil is free-draining soil to prevent it from getting soggy.

 The second possible reason for brown leaves in Traveller's Tree is overwatering.
-Water the plant deeply during the growing season and keep the soil moist while allowing the top 1-2 in. of soil to dry out between waterings.
+Water the plant deeply during the growing season and keep the soil moist while allowing the top 1-2 inches of soil to dry out between waterings.

 During the cold season reduce watering to maintain the soil slightly moist as growth is minimal at this time, therefore, the plant requires very little water.
+Learn more on how to water houseplants the correct way.

 The third possible reason for brown leaves in Traveller's Palm is overfeeding.
-Fertilizer the Traveller's Palm with a nitrogen-rich, water-soluble fertilizer monthly during the growing season.
+Fertilizer the plant with a nitrogen-rich, water-soluble fertilizer monthly during the growing season.
+Do not feed in the cold season as growth is reduced at this time thus the plant does not require much feeding.

 Brown, crispy leaf tips and edges

+Brown and crispy leaf tips in Traveller's Palm are caused by too dry air (low humidity) as it thrives in warm, humid conditions.
 To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Read more on how to raise humidity for houseplants.
+Read more on how to increase humidity for houseplants.

 Brown leaf spots

+Brown leaf spots in Traveller's Palm are sun scorch marks caused by exposure of the plant to direct hot sunlight before acclimating it.
 Gradually acclimate the plant before exposing it to the hot direct sunshine outside.
 Move it to a slightly brighter spot every so often until it can withstand direct sunlight.

 Brown speckled leaf markings